1965-08-21 USA Gemini 5

 Photo: Gordon Cooper and Charles Conrad in space suits during training for the Gemini 5 flight.

-Cooper and Conrad were to have made a practice space rendezvous with a "pod" deployed from the spacecraft, but problems with the electrical supply forced a switch to a simpler "phantom rendezvous," whereby the Gemini craft maneuvered to a predetermined position in space.
+Cooper and Conrad were scheduled to conduct a practice space rendezvous with a "pod" released from the spacecraft.
+However, issues with the electrical supply necessitated a switch to a simpler "phantom rendezvous," where the Gemini craft maneuvered to a predetermined location in space instead.

 Photo: Charles Conrad and Gordon Cooper explaining the concept of the Radar Evaluation Pod (REP).

-Photo: Technicians preparing the Gemini 5 crew and their spacecraft for the launch on August 21, 1965.
+Photo: Technicians getting the Gemini 5 crew and their spacecraft ready for launch on August 21, 1965.

 Photo: US President Johnson watching the launch of the Gemini 5 space flight on August 21, 1965.

-Gemini 5 official NASA cachet on covers with Kennedy Space Center machine and hand cancel.
-This is the first NASA cachet used for manned flight.
+Two Gemini 5 official NASA cachet covers are featured here: one with a Kennedy Space Center machine cancel and the other with a hand cancel.
+This represents the first NASA cachet used for manned flight.

-Photo: Gemini 5 crew took this photo of the eastern coast of Florida and the Bahama Islands.
-Cape Kennedy is located on the tip of the bulge in the coastline.
+Photo: The Gemini 5 crew captured this photo of the eastern coast of Florida and the Bahama Islands, with Cape Kennedy positioned at the tip of the coastline's bulge.

-Photo: John Stonesifer (NASA Capt.), R. F. Menge (chief of staff of Carrier Division 20) and Capt R. Smith plotting the recovery area for the end of the 8-days flight of Gemini 5.
+Photo: John Stonesifer (NASA Captain), R. F. Menge (Chief of Staff of Carrier Division 20), and Captain R. Smith map out the recovery area for the conclusion of Gemini 5's eight-day flight.

-Photo: John Llewellyn, retro-fire control officer, points to a proposed recovery area for the Gemini 5 crew to splashdown on August 29, 1965.
+Photo: John Llewellyn, the retro-fire control officer, indicates a designated recovery area for the Gemini 5 crew's splashdown on August 29, 1965.

-Photo: Charles Conrad and Gordon Cooper splashdown in the Atlantic Ocean on August 29, 1965, awaiting recovery.
-Meanwhile the frogmen secure the Gemini capsule with a flotation collar.
+Photo: Charles Conrad and Gordon Cooper splash down in the Atlantic Ocean on August 29, 1965, awaiting recovery as frogmen attach a flotation collar to the Gemini capsule.

-Photo: Gordon Cooper and Charles Conrad were hoisted aboard the recovery helicopter.
+Photo: Gordon Cooper and Charles Conrad were lifted aboard the recovery helicopter.

-Gemini 5 USS Lake Champlain recovery ship cover with Beck rubber stamped cachet and machine cancel.
-Signed by Gordon Cooper and Charles Conrad.
+A Gemini 5 recovery ship cover from the USS Lake Champlain, featuring a Beck rubber-stamped cachet and a machine cancel postmarked on August 29, 1965.
+This cover is signed by Gordon Cooper and Charles Conrad.

-Gemini 5 USS Lake Champlain recovery ship cover with Beck rubber stamped cachet and less common hand cancel.
-Signed by the ship's commanding officer, Captain James Longino, Jr.
+Two Gemini 5 recovery ship covers from the USS Lake Champlain, both featuring a Beck rubber-stamped cachet and the less common hand cancel.
+The top cover is signed by the ship's commanding officer, Captain James Longino, Jr.

 Photo: Charles Conrad and Gordon Cooper inspecting the recovered Gemini 5 capsule on the USS Lake Champlain, August 29, 1965.

-A rare Gemini 5 USS Lake Champlain Beck CREW Cover, only 25 covers without the "B" number printed exist.
+A rare Gemini 5 USS Lake Champlain Beck CREW Cover, of which only 25 covers without the "B" number printed exist.

-Photo: Gordon Cooper aboard USS Lake Champlain, enjoying meal with Bruce Adams, Minneapolis, August 29, 1965.
+Photo: Gordon Cooper dines aboard the USS Lake Champlain with Bruce Adams from Minneapolis on August 29, 1965.

-Gemini 5 USS Lake Champlain recovery ship cover (letter enclosed) addressed to Dwight Owen Coons, the Deputy Medical Director at the NASA Manned Spacecraft Center.
+A Gemini 5 recovery ship cover from the USS Lake Champlain, which includes a letter addressed to Dwight Owen Coons, the Deputy Medical Director at the NASA Manned Spacecraft Center.

-Photo: Cake cutting ceremony for the Gemini 5 crew onboard USS Lake Champlain, August 29, 1965.
+Photo: A cake-cutting ceremony for the Gemini 5 crew took place onboard the USS Lake Champlain on August 29, 1965.

-Photo: Charles Conrad and Gordon Cooper admiring a cartoon presented to Conrad at the news conference.
-The cartoon depicts Conrad's observation of his four sons playing on the roof of their house while he and Cooper orbiting the Earth in Gemini 5.
+Photo: Charles Conrad and Gordon Cooper are seen admiring a cartoon presented to Conrad during a news conference.
+The cartoon illustrates Conrad's observation of his four sons playing on the roof of their house while he and Cooper orbited the Earth aboard Gemini 5.

 (Reference from Gemini 5)